 The Rabies Laboratory at the NCSLPH is the sole source for diagnostic rabies testing in North Carolina.
 This service is available to all health care providers within the state.
 Only animals that have potentially exposed a person, household pet, or livestock to rabies should be submitted.
 Exposure is defined as a bite or contamination of scratches, abrasions, open wounds, or mucous membranes with infectious saliva.
-Individuals wishing to submit small rodents, rabbits, or surveillance animals must receive prior approval from either the Laboratory or the State Public Health Veterinarian.
+Individuals wishing to submit small rodents, rabbits, or surveillance animals must receive prior approval from either the Laboratory or the State Public Health Veterinarian/epidemiologist on-call.
 Submission of specimens for rabies testing must meet the established testing criteria.
 Specimens submitted for testing that fail to meet the testing policy will be rejected and destroyed.

 Testing resources are reserved for situations where the testing outcome will influence patient management decisions.
 Terrestrial animal submissions are limited to significant rabies vector species that expose humans, livestock, or unvaccinated pets.
 Exposure is defined as a bite that breaks the skin or contact of mucus membranes or broken skin with either animal saliva or nervous tissue.
 Significant rabies vector terrestrial species include raccoons, skunks, foxes, most other carnivores, and woodchucks.
 Domestic animals exhibiting signs of rabies and wild animals that have potentially exposed a person, unvaccinated pet, or livestock to rabies should be submitted for testing without delay.